-R.O.I. is frequently enlisted as a Real Estate Special Commissioner in Arizona, a licensed real estate broker appointed by the court to initiate and complete the sale of co-owned residential and commercial properties.
+R.O.I. is frequently appointed as a Real Estate Special Commissioner in Arizona, a licensed real estate broker appointed by the court to initiate and complete the sale of co-owned residential and commercial properties.
 A Real Estate Special Commissioner is utilized most often in family court cases, but can also be employed effectively in probate/contested estate matters, whether stipulated by parties or selected by a judicial officer.

 - Provide an accurate market valuation.
-Depending on the circumstances, R.O.I. will research, compile and analyze data and provide an accurate Broker Price Opinion (BPO) for residential assets or Broker Opinion of Value (BOV) for commercial assets.
+Depending on the circumstances, R.O.I. will research, compile, and analyze data and provide an accurate Broker Price Opinion (BPO) for residential assets or Broker Opinion of Value (BOV) for commercial assets.

 - Manage the details.
-Because of the nature of Special Commissioner/Real Estate Special Commissioner appointments in divorce, partition, or other co-owner disputes, the order governing the appointment should include customized provisions regarding access, showing times, reporting intervals, short sales/foreclosures, and other details, depending upon the facts and circumstances.
+Because of the nature of Special Commissioner/Real Estate Special Commissioner appointments in divorce, partition, or other co-owner disputes, the order governing the appointment might include customized provisions regarding access, showing times, reporting intervals, short sales/foreclosures, and other details, depending upon the facts and circumstances.
 R.O.I. can address these issues, and draft specific provisions for unique circumstances.

 - Handle contract negotiation.
 In addition to achieving highest and best pricing and other contract terms that maximize value, R.O.I. negotiates the deal with a focus on minimizing or limiting the liability associated with the property.
 In some instances, there may be physical or financial hurdles, which should be addressed pre-marketing or in conjunction with contract negotiations.

 - Manage court administration, involvement, and approval.
 Throughout the process, the Special Commissioner in divorce, partition, or other co-owner disputes, manages all the day-to-day details required by the court.
-As needed, R.O.I. appears in court, in conjunction with sales and/or other matters, ready for judicial inquiry, and a review of all relevant information and history regarding the valuation, marketing, management and contract negotiation process.
+As needed, R.O.I. appears in court, in conjunction with sales and/or other matters, ready for judicial inquiry, and a review of all relevant information and history regarding the valuation, marketing, management, and contract negotiation process.